umrysh/docs.worktyme.ca/content/docs/profile_pages.md

 # Profile pages

-When an employee logs into Work Tyme they are presented with their own profile page and are able to make any changes as needed to their profile information.
+When an employee views their own profile page they are able to make any changes as needed to their profile information.
 When an employee views the profile page of a coworker (by clicking on the coworker's name in the staff [directory]({{< relref "/docs/directory.md" >}})) they are shown a read-only subset of the profile information.

 Admins are able to view all employee's profile pages in full edit mode.